open/close all folders

 - The original Metroid and Metroid: Zero Mission put the Morph Ball to the left, and you need to get that to progress beyond the first couple of screens in the game.
 This was deliberate to teach players that, unlike other popular games on the NES, going left wasn't impossible but rather a necessity.

-- Metroid II plays this straight — at least until lava blocks your progress and forces you left; after that, you'll generally be travelling down... until the late game starts forcing you back up.
+- Metroid II: Return of Samus plays this straight — at least until lava blocks your progress and forces you left; after that, you'll generally be travelling down... until the late game starts forcing you back up.

 - Super Metroid blocks off the right path from your ship until after you beat Kraid, dig through Norfair, and get the Speed Booster.